Shashi-Bhushan/catalog/README.md

 Common commands:

-From the root directory, run ``mvn -PautoInstallPackage clean install`` to build the bundle and ui package and install to a CQ instance.
+From the root directory, run ``mvn -PautoInstallPackage clean install`` to build the core, config and ui.apps packages and install to a CQ instance.
+This package will have all the Groovy code, OSGi configurations and apps package.

-From the root directory, run ``mvn -PautoInstallContent clean install`` to build the content package and install to a CQ instance.
+From the root directory, run ``mvn -PautoInstallContent clean install`` to build the ui.content package and install to a CQ instance.
+This package will have all the editable templates and their policies, Product scaffolding, Project Catalog specific tags, Catalog specific dam images, Catalog specific users, Catalog's Products, their blueprints and Catalog's content.

 From the bundle directory, run ``mvn -PautoInstallBundle clean install`` to build *just* the bundle and install to a CQ instance.